-Houser pitches 3-hitter for 1st pro shutout, Brews top Cards
+Houser pitches Brews’ 1st CG shutout since 2014, beats Cards

-MILWAUKEE (AP) — Adrian Houser pitched his first pro shutout, throwing a crisp three-hitter that led the Milwaukee Brewers over the St. Louis Cardinals 4-0 Saturday night.
+MILWAUKEE (AP) — Adrian Houser pitched Milwaukee’s first complete-game shutout since 2014, throwing a crisp three-hitter that led the Brewers over the St. Louis Cardinals 4-0 Saturday night.

+Not since Kyle Lohse blanked Cincinnati on two hits on Sept.
+24, 2014, had a Milwaukee pitcher gone the distance without allowing a run.
+The Brewers had played 1,011 games since then, marking the longest active streak in the majors.

+“It’s hard to do,” manager Craig Counsell said.
+“Credit to Adrian for getting it done.”

 Houser (8-6) didn’t allow a runner until Nolan Arenado led off the fifth inning with a single.
 The 28-year-old righty struck out seven, walked none and blanked the playoff-contending Cardinals on 100 pitches.

-This was Houser’s 51st start in the majors — he also started 114 times in the minors during a career that began in 2011 in the Houston organization.
+This was Houser’s first pro shutout.
+It came in his 51st start in the majors — he also started 114 times in the minors during a career that began in 2011 in the Houston organization.

+An above-average sinker got him to the big league level and helped him throw first-pitch strikes to 20 of his first 22 batters.

+“That’s just been a product of all the work we’ve been putting in between starts, finally getting back able to establish that back door sinker to use it well and finally be effective with it,” Houser said.
+“I think they weren’t picking that up well and I was able to go back and forth with it.”

 Luis Urias led off the Milwaukee first with his 19th home run, the only run that Houser and the NL Central leaders needed.